 For the purposes of the SCRCA Project, the term 'spoil tip' refers to a clearly defined area of raised ground formed by the systematic tipping of rock waste or 'spoil' extracted during the process of excavating cuttings and constructing tunnels (and associated access shafts) as part of the construction of the Settle-Carlisle Railway between 1869 to 1876.
-In many cases, these spoil tips form distinctive radiating (often hand-shaped) patterns that reveal the process that formed them.
+These by-products of the construction process are recognised as important archaeological structures in their own right because they help us to deduce and understand key aspects of the railway's construction story.
+In many cases, the spoil tips have a distinctive radiating form (often appearing hand-shaped) and this reveals the methods that were used to create them.
+Where 'spoil tips' are concerned, archaeology really is rubbish, albeit very interesting rubbish.
 For more information, please refer to the related article "What are spoil tips and how were they formed?".
-As these structures help tell a key part of the railway's construction story, they are considered to be archaeologically important.
-So, in this case, archaeology really is rubbish!

 SCRCA Location Variant: Spoil Tip

 The following examples from the SCRCA Project database illustrate this location variant.
-Locations are only displayed here if the site or structure has been assessed and if a default image is available.
+Locations are only displayed here if they have been 'assessed' and if a default image is available.
 The locations are grouped by 'type' (where appropriate), then sorted by Location ID.

 - To view the full Location Summary for one of the sites or structures, click on the relevant location name / description.